ecmwf/ecflow/docs/python_api/reference/Client.rst

    # Sets the max value of the limit.
 The value must be convertible to an integer

  change limit_value name value
    # Sets the consumed tokens to value.
-The value must be convertible to an integer
+The value must be convertible to an integer,
+   # or be the special value 'reset'.
+The special value 'reset' re-synchronises the
+   # limit with the nodes that are currently consuming it.

  change repeat value
    # For date repeats, the value must be an yyyymmdd formtted integer, defined in